 |2021||Disruption||US-based beef, pork and poultry plants were shut down||Russia|

 |And the list goes on.|

-The growing range of motivations behind nation-state-sponsored cyber attacks has serious implications both for States and for private enterprises.
+The growing range of motivations behind nation-state-sponsored cyber attacks has serious implications both for states and private enterprises.
 Nation-state-sponsored cyber attacks have moved from purely spying, to actual theft of database or IP to gain economic advantages.
 As they are increasingly readying themselves to evolve from spying to interfering and disrupting and, ultimately, to destroying, the range of potential targets now covers every walk of life.

 Governments are now investing in cyber espionage and civilian cyber defense

 Another worrying aspect of the cyber-espionage and cyber-offensive trends is the parallel growth of state-funded in-house cyberspying and cyber-penetration tooling improvement and the emergence of private sector offensive actors (PSOAs), modern-day mercenaries selling their offensive cyber knowledge and skills to the highest bidders, including governments.